IsaFoL/IsaFoL/Weidenbach_Book/README.md

 ## Organisation of the Development ##

-* The branch [master](https://bitbucket.org/isafol/isafol/src/master/Weidenbach_Book/) contains the latest development and is based on Isabelle's repository version.
+* The branch [master](https://bitbucket.org/isafol/isafol/src/master/Weidenbach_Book/) contains the latest development and is based on Isabelle version 2017.
 * The branch [IJCAR2016](https://bitbucket.org/isafol/isafol/src/IJCAR2016/Weidenbach_Book/) contains the version of the development related to the paper.
 Please refer to [this page](https://bitbucket.org/isafol/isafol/src/IJCAR2016/Weidenbach_Book/Readme.md).

 ## Documentation ##